Pet Insurance Blog

 Pet insurance vs human health insurance

-Finally, an insurance provider for pets can refuse to cover a pet's pre-existing condition.
+An insurance provider for pets can refuse to cover a pet's pre-existing condition.
 As of 2014, due to changes in healthcare law, human health insurance providers in the US are no longer able to refuse coverage of pre-existing diseases.

 Learn More: What's The Difference Between Pet Insurance & Health Insurance?